asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 * [Unit Test Refactoring and Avoiding Complexity](/2016/03/22/unit-test-refactoring-avoiding-complexity.html)
 * Follow Consistent Test Patterns

 In the [previous post](/2016/03/22/unit-test-refactoring-avoiding-complexity.html) I discussed ways of maintaining simplicity in unit tests.
 One way to keep tests simple and easy to understand is to follow a few consistent patterns.
 By doing so developers know exactly what to look for when they encounter a test suite for the first time.
-Another way to keep tests simple is to keep them self-contained.
-Following these same patterns and heuristics help to keep tests self-contained as well.
+Another way to keep tests simple is to keep them self-contained, and fortunately following these same patterns and heuristics help to keep tests self-contained as well.

 Since I spend most of my time in .NET these days the examples are going to be tailored to C# and its most common testing framework [nunit](http://www.nunit.org/).
-It's important to note, however, that the recommendations I am making are language agnostic.
+It's important to note, however, that the recommendations that I am making are language agnostic.

 ## Optimize for Understanding